Spin Accumulation and Longitudinal Spin Diffusion of Magnets: Implications

 \section{Implications}

+Micromagnetics normally deals with the response of the magnetization $\vec{M}$ normal to the equilibrium direction $\hat{M}_{eq}$, which can vary in space.
+In the presence of $\vec{m}$ one can also develop corresponding coupled micromagnetics equations.\cite{Saslow17,SunSaslow19} The present work shows how to include the longitudinal components.
+Note that quantum-mechanical calculations include neither decay nor diffusion, nor do site-by-site studies of spin dynamics.

-Other ordered systems may have this property.
-For example, a superconductor has a non-zero pair order parameter $\Delta$; we argue that it can decay (as is known) but cannot diffuse; but the non-equilibrium pair order parameter $\delta$ can both decay and diffuse.
+Other ordered systems may have this property that an equilibrium statistical order parameter cannot diffuse, but that a non-equilibrium ``accumulation'' with the same symmetry can diffuse, with cross-decay between the two.
+For example, a superconductor has a non-zero pair order parameter $\Delta$; as with $M$, perhaps $\Delta$ can decay but cannot diffuse; but the non-equilibrium pair order parameter ``accumulation'' $\delta$ can both decay and diffuse.
 Of course there are strong non-dissipative restoring forces acting when $\Delta$ is out of equilibrium, and these will tend to mask the effect analogous to what we have studied for $M$ and $m$.

+In closing we note the following.
+One might think that number density $n$ might have similar properties to $M$ in a system where $n$ is non-uniform in equilibrium.
+However, $n$ is a strictly conserved quantity, unlike $M$ and $\Delta$, which are statistically determined quantities depending for their existence upon a system that has condensed into an ordered state.
+The hypothesis that is the basis of the present work depends crucially on the statistical nature of $M$.

 \acknowledgements{} We thank the organizers of the 7th Front Range Advanced Magnetics Symposium for the opportunity to present an early version of this work.
 C. S. is supported by the Fundamental Research Funds for the Central Universities from China.